moussaramzi/recipe-microservice/README.md

 # Recipe Platform Project

 This project is a recipe platform where u can create and edit recipes aswel as leave comments on a recipe.
 It is built using a microservices architecture.
-It consists of three core microservices and an API Gateway to manage and coordinate requests.
-Below is a detailed description of the project structure, the databases used, and the features provided.
+It consists of three core microservices and an API Gateway to manage and coordinate requests, i also built a frontend for the microservices to display, add and edit information.
+Below is a detailed description of the project structure, the databases used, and the features provided. i completed number 1 and 2.1

 ## Project Structure